Frequent Questions

 Greeting cards in particular reflect a wide range of emotions in the people who choose to use them and we are always keen to include new products if they have the potential to appeal to existing and new customers.
 Several of our cards have been the direct result of requests made for images.
 If you have a burning idea for a new photograph or drawing, please do make contact

-Our postage charges are calculated by the weight of the items on the order.
-This means that we charge less if you purchase more than a single card or book and for this reason we do make a separate charge - slightly below cost by the way - to enable savings to be made.
+By charging for postage we can keep prices for multiple orders lower, as our postage charges are calculated by the weight of the items on the order.
+This means that if you purchase more than a single card or book it would cost less than if postage was included in the asking price.

 For example, a greeting card will cost you £2-30 plus p&p (within the UK this is approximately £1 depending on pricing at the time).
 We COULD charge you £3-30 and not bother with the extra postal charge, but if you buy several cards we calculate the postal charge based on the weight of the combined order and not £1 extra for each card.
 We believe that this is the fairest way to do the pricing.